peter-tanner/peter-tanner.github.io/_posts/2024-03-06-UWAA-starter-guide.md

 ## Software to download

-### Avionics essential software
+### Avionics software

-Please download this software

-- [Altium Designer](https://www.altium.com/) - Primary ECAD software we use here.
-You'll need to go to your account to download it.
-License is through UWA Aerospace.
-  - On Mac, you will need to use a VM.
+Your first project will likely involve one or more of these software packages, I will specify in the project brief.

 - [Visual Studio Code](https://code.visualstudio.com/) - IDE for many languages, very customizable.
 - [LTspice](https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html) - Advanced circuit simulator.
 Also comes with model files for Analog Devices components, but is able to use third-party model files too.
   - Runs on Linux through Wine